BarbWire-1/grapheme-counter/readme.md

 ## Usage
-In vanilla JS - copy the GraphemeCounter.js
+In vanilla JS - copy the GraphemeCounter.js into your project.
 In node require the package.

 Using String.prototype.count Property